The Pupil Premium enhances opportunities for eligible children.

 We will monitor the children’s attainment and progress, as well as their emotional and social well-being in order to measure impact of the Pupil Premium.
 We have an excellent working relationship with our families and know the children well.
 We will not publish details of SATs or other test results in order to protect the identity of our families due to the small cohorts at our school.

 Parent Leaflet/Application Form

-If you need any assistance with completing the form, please contact the school office and ask to speak with Mrs Marsh, our school bursar, or Mrs Scott, Head of School, who will advise you in confidence.
+If you need any assistance with completing the forms, please contact the school office and ask to speak with Mrs Marsh, our School Business Manager, or Mrs Scott, Head of School, who will advise you in confidence.